AdaCore/spark2014/lrm/source/introduction.rst

    **Rationale:** to model programs that refer to external state, since that state is modelled differently to internal state.

-#. **Requirement:** It shall be possible to indicate for both visible and hidden state items
-   a numeric integrity level.

-   **Rationale:** to assist security and safety analysis.

-#. **Requirement:** When specifying subprogram behavior other than via proof statements, it shall be necessary
+#. **Requirement:** When specifying subprogram behavior other than via proof statements
-   to provide a complete specification.
+   -- such as global data -- it shall be necessary to provide a complete specification.

    **Rationale:** To allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.
 This is also necessary for security analysis.